 The most common cause of vaginal bleeding during early pregnancy is

-There are different degrees of miscarriage Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more (also called spontaneous abortion).
+There are different degrees of miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more (also called spontaneous abortion).
 A miscarriage may be possible (threatened abortion) or certain to occur (inevitable abortion).
 All of the contents of the uterus (fetus and placenta) may be expelled (complete abortion) or not (incomplete abortion).
 The contents of the uterus may be infected before, during, or after the miscarriage (septic abortion).
 The fetus may die in the uterus and remain there (missed abortion).
 Any type of miscarriage can cause vaginal bleeding during early pregnancy.

 The most dangerous cause of vaginal bleeding during early pregnancy is

-Rupture of an abnormally located pregnancy ( ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Rupture of an abnormally located pregnancy (ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more )—one that is not in its usual place in the uterus—for example, one that is in a fallopian tube
+When an ectopic pregnancy... read more )—one that is not in its usual place in the uterus—for example, one that is in a fallopian tube

 Another possibly dangerous but less common cause is rupture of a corpus luteum cyst.
 After an egg is released, the structure that released it (the corpus luteum) may fill with fluid or blood instead of breaking down and disappearing as it usually does.